 From avid putters to people looking for a way to get around, golf carts can come in handy.
 If you have one, you have liability coverage for it wherever it goes through your ERIE homeowners policy.
 However, physical damage is covered only when you use it to service your property.
 If you plan to drive it off your property, consider getting extra physical damage coverage.

-An ERIE homeowners policy only provides limited coverage for watercraft, so it’s worth looking into a standalone boat insurance policy.
-A boat insurance policy can cover inboards, outboards,
+Your boat is a big investment – and an ERIE homeowners policy only provides limited coverage for watercraft.
+It's worth looking into a standalone boat insurance policy.

-Protect your toys by contacting your Erie Insurance agent before the season gets in full swing.
-He or she will help you get the right coverage so you can enjoy your toys without worry.
+Protect your toys by contacting your Erie Insurance agent.
+They'll help you get the right coverage so you can enjoy your toys all season long.